pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 Copy the code below into a text editor such as TextEdit, TextWrangler, or Sublime Text and modify the filenames.
 If you've followed my instructions thus far, the paths should be the same.

+Notes on the code below:
+* I've added hard returns so you can read the code -- these returns MUST BE DELETED or the code won't work.
+* Occasionally, this command can be buggy.
+If you encounter an error, try replacing the "~" with the full path name.
+In the case above, it would instead be /Users/pvaelli/Desktop.
+It will likely be /Users/YOURUSERNAME/Desktop for you.
+To determine the full path to a folder or file on the terminal in general, navigate to that location using `cd FolderName` and type `pwd`.
+Navigate backwards up folders using `cd ..`

 ```
 ~/Desktop/BLAST+/bin/makeblastdb
 -in ~/Desktop/BLAST+/Input/newt.Trinity.fasta